dylanviyar/CymbiotikaInterviewAssessment/AnalysisOverview.md

 ### 1.1 Guiding Questions:

 1. What tier was each customer in at the time of their cancellation?
 2. What are some trends in consumer cancellations?
+(Common cancellation times, length of between cancellations and tier aquisition etc.)
 3. How understanding these trends help Cymbiotika make smarter and more consumer-oriented business decisions?

 ### 1.2 The Business Task: